felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Personally, I love this step of writing highlights on paper.
 I often do this while listening to music, or while watching a video in the background.
-It's very relaxing.
+It feels like knitting and is very relaxing.
 Just go at your own pace and stop when you've had your fill.

 ### Step 3: Find your Star Quotes